kuusamo/core/readme.md

 * Optimise Doctrine
 * Manage user roles
-* Folder validator should check for special characters
 * Edit and delete folders
 * Can we merge images into files?
 * Vimeo video is not responsive (YouTube?)